odahu/odahu-docs/source/tutorials_wine.rst

    :stub-columns: 1
    :width: 100%

-    "Before", "Legion cluster that meets :ref:`prerequisites<tutorials_wine-req>`"
+    "Before", "Odahu cluster that meets :ref:`prerequisites<tutorials_wine-req>`"
-    "After", "Legion cluster with :term:`Connections<Connection>`"
+    "After", "Odahu cluster with :term:`Connections<Connection>`"

-Legion Platform uses the concept of :term:`Connections<Connection>` to manage authorizations to external services and data.
+Odahu Platform uses the concept of :term:`Connections<Connection>` to manage authorizations to external services and data.

 This tutorial requires three Connections: